 Open: Monday to Friday (7.30am to 6pm), Saturday and Sunday (8am to 7pm)

-If you’re looking to drink your coffee and eat it, too, look no further than Puzzle Coffee — a bean-to-cup artisanal coffeehouse that offers locally made Good-Edi edible cups concocted out of a tasty vegan-friendly oat-and-grain blend.
+If you’re looking to drink your coffee and eat it, too, look no further than Puzzle Coffee in Melbourne — a bean-to-cup artisanal coffeehouse that offers locally made Good-Edi edible cups concocted out of a tasty vegan-friendly oat-and-grain blend.

 These cups pair well with a classic latte (A$7.20 with the edible cup) or long black (A$7.20 with the edible cup).
 It also has a good selection of non-caffeinated options, such as the matcha latte (A$5.50) or hojicha latte (A$6.50).